 In normally completed sessions without errors, intended results, reports and output files are obtained.
 Otherwise, in the presence of errors, results are usually incomplete, inconsistent or completely absent in an unpredictable way.
-When unexpected or missing results appear, session log should contain warning messages indicating to possible origins of discrepancy.
+When unexpected or missing

 In the absence of errors, MELA session report consists of actual list of files opened during session (FILE CHECK- lines), user identification and session termination status.
 Each FILE CHECK line contain following information: